 The Cosmological Constant and Dark Energy

-However, cosmological constant has been used since the beginning of modern cosmology in 1917 for other reasons.
+However, cosmological constant has been used since the beginning of modern cosmology 1917 for many reasons after having been introduced by Albert Einstein (1879--1955) who used to give his static Einstein universe (1917).

 2. The Cosmological Constant: